MohdSaifulM/js-react-express-crud-hw/README.md

 1. Fork and clone this repository.

-2. Set up npm, dotenv, express, ejs and your gitignore file
+2. Set up npm, dotenv, express and your gitignore file

 3. Set up the connection to mongodb